GautierBlandin/math_guidelines/readme.md

 ![dont architecture](images/architecture/dont.png)
 ### Do
-Separate differont logical steps into different modules
+Separate different logical steps into different modules

 ![do architecture](images/architecture/do.png)